Saatchi & Saatchi: Difficulties and decline

 Difficulties arose after the 1987 Bates acquisition as some clients perceived conflict concerns with other group agencies.
 Bates clients Warner-Lambert (billings $68 million), RJR Nabisco (billings $96 million), Michelob (billings $38 million), Ralston (billings $12 million) and McDonald's (billings $8 million) all pulled their accounts in the months following that acquisition.
 Colgate-Palmolive assignments were also pulled from Bates at the same time as their direct competitor Procter & Gamble were pulling business from Saatchi & Saatchi Compton and DFS Dorland due to their conflict concerns.
-However the London ad agency was still the number one in the profits in the UK in 1987 and the Worldwide Group was performing financially with Saatchi & Saatchi Company PLC recording its seventeenth year of consecutive growth with profits of £124.1M up from the 1986's £70.1M.
+However the London ad agency was still the number one in the profits in the UK in 1987 and the Worldwide Group was performing financially with Saatchi & Saatchi Company PLC recording its seventeenth year of consecutive growth with profits of £124.1M up from m 1986's £70.1M.
 The Group expanded its public listings to include the Paris Bourse and the New York Stock Exchange.

 The brothers in 1987 made their boldest move to date when they made plans for a take over run of the ailing Midland Bank, Britain's fourth largest bank at the time with 2,100 UK branches.
 The bank's Board rejected the offer in September 1987, openly questioned the qualifications of the Saatchis to be running a bank and may have leaked details of the bid to the press.
-In the same month Maurice Saatchi met with Board executives of the Hill Samuel merchant bank to discuss an acquisition.
+In the same month Maurice Saatchi met with board executives of the Hill Samuel merchant bank to discuss an acquisition.
 Once the financial press became aware of the moves the brothers became the subject of unprecedented ridicule with the criticisms focused on the notion that bank customers, staff and shareholders would be able to make no sense of their bank being part of an ad agency group.
 The City's reaction was swift and in mid-September 1987 the Saatchi & Saatchi share price fell 6.2% in two days.